PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * reduced the number of rotated logs
+  * use cernmx.cern.ch
   * added getLockDatasets
   * added the number of succeeded jobs to the subject of Notification
   * added pd2p logging